 The Green Building Advisory Group is charged with making Palo Alto a leader in the area of Green Building programs and sustainable practices.
 This task force meets biweekly to provide input toward adoption of the new City of Palo Alto Green Building Ordinance.
-Click here for a link to the current green building ordinance and here for meeting agendas.
+Visit the Green Building Advisory Group page for meeting agendas.
 For more information on how to get involved or how to learn more please contact City of Palo Alto Green Building Department.

 The DCAG was created as part of an effort initiated in 2009 to help streamline the development review process.
 The effort culminated in what was commonly referred at “The Blueprint.”
 Since that time, many target committees were formed to examine specific development related workflows and have resulted in improved processing.
 Visit the Development Committee Advisory Group page for meeting agendas.
 The DCAG meets every fourth Wednesday of the month at the Development Center.
 For more information about outcomes or participation please contact Evon Ballash.

 The EVSE Advisory Group was formed to respond to a City Council directive to work toward creating policies that promote Electric Vehicle ownership and infrastructure in the City of Palo Alto.
 Together with stakeholders on the public, private, non-profit and residential side we intent to create polices that explore how EVSE may be installed in new and existing buildings as well as possibly on the public right of way.
 This task force meets biweekly to provide input toward adoption of the new City of Palo Alto EVSE Ordinance.
 Visit the EVSE Advisory Group page for meeting agendas.
 For more information on how to get involved or how to learn more please contact Evon Ballash.